EmotiBit/EmotiBit_Docs/Getting_Started/EmotiBit_Getting_Started.md

 |       |                                   |HE     |Hello EmotiBit, used to establish communication  |

 ### Oscilloscope data storage
-- When the EmotiBit is not in a recording state, the data streamed to the Oscilloscope is stored to a system Directory in a structure mentioned below.
+- When the EmotiBit is not in a recording state, the data streamed to the Oscilloscope can be stored as a file in the location mentioned below.
 - **Note: The Data stored by the oscilloscope is transmitted over the UDP is not a true record of the Data collected by the EmotiBit.
 The _true source_ of Data MUST ALWAYS be the SD-Card after a recording session has been initiated.**
-- Oscilloscope data can be found in EmotiBitOscilloscope\bin\data
+- Oscilloscope data(stored only if `:` is pressed on the oscilloscope) can be found in `bin\data` folder as:
   - dataLog.txt
-    - Contains the experimental data recieved by the GUI
-    - Same packet format as the SD save
   - consoleLog.txt
     - can be used as a psuedo serial monitor during the recording instead of Serial.print()
-- **NOTE: We recommend not editing any files(except the `dataLog.txt` and `consoleLog.txt`) in the `EmotiBitOscilloscope\bin\data` folder.
+- **IMPORTANT NOTE: We recommend not editing any files(except the `dataLog.txt` and `consoleLog.txt`) in the `\bin\data` folder.
 These files are necessary for the functioning of the Oscilloscope.**

 ### Data Analysis
 Once you initiate recording, the data is stored on the SD-Card.
 We provide 2 powerful tools to infer from the data recorded.
 - [**Data Parser**](../Software/EmotiBit_Data_Parser.md)- A parser that reads the recorded data and generates a separate time-stamped  file for each signal recorded.
 - [**Python Viewer**](../Software/EmotiBit_Data_Viewer.md)- A toolkit developed in python for visualizing the recorded data with all the associated tags.

 ## Troubleshooting
 - [LED's](#LED-Indicators) and the serial monitor can be useful tools for debugging
   - if the green _WiFi Connected_ LED is on, the feather is connected to WiFi